ik-okoro/lambdata/README.md

-# lambdata
+# nofan
-Tinkering with a package called nofan for some DS functions
+Tinkering with a package for some helpful DS functions and modules